guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 Those tools allow developers to observe how the browser runs the code, and more importantly, change it and see the impact immediately, making the debug cycle very short.

-This days such dev tools are embedded natively at all major browsers.
+This days such dev tools are embedded natively in all major browsers.

 ### Measuring performance via Chrome's dev-tools

 Chrome dev-tools offer many hidden gems.
-But before we dig into those, its important that we understand what they tell us.
+But before we dig into those, it is important that we understand what they tell us.
 We should understand what concepts such as *FPS* or *jank* means, and know how the browser execute the code we feed into it.
 I highly recommend [this tutorial](https://developers.google.com/web/fundamentals/performance/rendering/)

     Tips